danjbrown/terraform-lambda-api-gateway/README.md

         - Execution Role: Create a role or select one with basic Lambda permissions.
         - Upload nodejs-app.zip in the console.

+    - By default, Lambda creates an execution role with minimal permissions when you create a function in the Lambda console.
+    If using the CLI, you will need to create the execution role first:
+        ```
+        aws iam create-role \
+            --role-name lambda-ex \
+            --assume-role-policy-document '{"Version": "2012-10-17","Statement": [{ "Effect": "Allow", "Principal": {"Service": "lambda.amazonaws.com"}, "Action": "sts:AssumeRole"}]}'
+        ```

     - Using the AWS CLI:
+        ```

-        - aws lambda create-function \
+        aws lambda create-function \
             --function-name nodejs-app \
             --zip-file fileb://nodejs-app.zip \
             --handler index.handler \
             --runtime nodejs22.x \
             --role arn:aws:iam::<your-account-id>:role/<lambda-role>
+        ```

-4. Set a trigger using API Gateway from the Lambda function settings page:
+4. Create a trigger using API Gateway from the Lambda function settings page:

     Select "Add trigger" from the Lambda console.